frozen nako lake, winters in spiti valley

 Also read: 13 Reason Why You Shouldn’t Visit Spiti Valley

-Now getting on the most important bit of the trip, the planning.
+Now getting to the most important bit of the trip, the planning.
 Regardless of how spontaneous you are and how unplanned your travels are, you need a checklist.
 Because you can never be too prepared for winters in the good ol’ Spiti Valley.

 Selfies at -20 degrees feel like a task!